mingsongli/deepDA/README.md

  	/misc/lmr_py3EnvCondaList.docx

-###  2. Revise settings in the `DeepDA_config.yml` accordingly
+####  2. Revise settings in the `DeepDA_config.yml` accordingly

 May need to adjust the code for your own project.

-###  3. If the prior lacking required fileds, rerun the simulation to update the prior.
+####  3. If the prior lacks required fields, rerun the simulation to update the prior.

-The code entilted
+The code entitled

 	correct_xxx.ipynb

-within the 'utils/' folder may be helpful for some minor corrections.
+within the `utils/` folder may be helpful for some minor corrections.

-###  3. Run `DeepDA_allMC.ipynb`

-The DA output will be saved in the user-defined directory.

-#### Useful sources
+## Useful resource

 [LMR project](https://atmos.washington.edu/~hakim/lmr/docs/index.html)